abhinavpottabathula/CrewAppDev/README.txt

 TEMPLATES USED
 ---------------
 To make the website that accompanies PIC, we used an open source HTML template from Mobile Cloud.
-Other than this, the app was completely made using Apple’s Xcode, tutorials, the internet, and our minds.
+Other than this, the app was completely made using Appleâ€™s Xcode, tutorials, the internet, and our minds.

 MAINTAINERS
 -----------
-·      Shreyas Patankar
+Â·      Shreyas Patankar
-·      Abhinav Pottabathula
+Â·      Abhinav Pottabathula
-·      Sanket Swamy
+Â·      Sanket Swamy

 INFORMATION SOURCES
 -------------------
-·      Stack Overflow
+Â·      Stack Overflow
-·      Udemy
+Â·      Udemy
-·      Parse API
+Â·      Parse API
-·      Open Weather Map API
+Â·      Open Weather Map API
-·      Mitchell Hudson (Weather API Implementation Tutorial)
+Â·      Mitchell Hudson (Weather API Implementation Tutorial)